 Chaffee County’s intricate system of century-old ditches are relied on today to support the green open spaces stretching across the valley floor.
 The annual effort of diverting water to irrigate land provides diversity to the economy and a direct tie to the valley’s heritage.
 In addition to growing crops, successful county agriculture delivers ground water recharge, long-term preservation of local water resources and critical wildlife habitat, in addition to the open space and vistas.

-An additional irrigation system investment of $8,000 by Common Ground made in 2020 allows the Sunnyside Park ditch company to explore repair options for the ditch serving ranches on both sides of Highway 291 north of Salida.
+Additional irrigation system investments by Common Ground made in 2020 and 2021 allow the Sunnyside Park and Bowen ditch companies to repair their ditches serving ranches north of Salida.

 Read more Stories of Impact from Chaffee Common Ground.